birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

   ``<property_name>[whitespace][(property_list)]``

-The optional property\_list spcified in parenthesis after each property conatins parameters associated with that property.
+The optional property\_list specified in parenthesis after each property contains parameters associated with that property.

-A property\_list can be abitrarily long.
+A property\_list can be arbitrarily long.
 Whitespace between properties is ignored. properties are comma-separated. property\_lists MUST NOT be empty \(i.e., property\_lists must have at least one property\).
 All properties specified in a property\_list MUST be unique.
 A property\_list MUST NOT have two of the same properties specified even if they contain different parameters.